DisCoTec/discotec.github.io/2025/README.md

 DisCoTec 2025 will include workshops on a broad spectrum of distributed computing subjects.

 <!--
-Satellite events will take place on Monday, 9th of June, 2025, and on Friday, 13th of June, 2025.
+Satellite events will take place on Monday, June 9, 2025, and on Friday, June 13, 2025.
 -->

 #### Important Dates